Bratanis/univie_dse/README.md

 As a last resort, you can contact the course [email](mailto:dse@swa.univie.ac.at) or tutor [email](mailto:dse.tutor@swa.univie.ac.at).

+# Where will feedback and grades/points be published?

+We will support you by publishing feedback and grades/points (both on Moodle) on your programming task attempts during the semester.
+You can find both in your DSE Moodle course grade book.

 # Which functions should not be used?

 GitLab is a powerful software that allows you to customize numerous settings and choose from various features.
 We would advise you to treat these settings and features with **respect and care**.
 For example, by simply clicking on each button, ignoring warnings etc. one could delete this repositorie’s master branch for good (no we can’t restore it eather).
 So: Think before you click!